agebasic

 CPU control

 You can increase the CPU load, but take in consideration that it could affect the overall game performance.
-The use of CPU is administered internally by using delays in the program execution (interline execution).
+You can control how many lines of BASIC code the interpreter attempts to execute in a single frame.

 Debug mode